Caution: Don’t overwrite my.cnf all at once. Backup data and config, make one or two changes per restart, test extensively.

 Tuning MySQL sort_buffer_size

-Unless you have data to show otherwise, you should avoid arbitrarily increasing the sort_buffer_size as well.
+Unless you have data indicating otherwise, you should avoid arbitrarily increasing the sort_buffer_size as well.
 Memory here is also assigned per connection!
 MySQL’s documentation warns: “On Linux, there are thresholds of 256KB and 2MB where larger values may significantly slow down memory allocation, so you should consider staying below one of those values.”
-Don’t increase above 2M since there is a performance penalty going higher which sometimes can eliminate any benefits.
+Avoid increasing sort_buffer_size above 2M since there is a performance penalty which can eliminate any benefits.

-Rule of thumb when tuning MySQL, if you can’t provide a valid reason for increasing any of these buffers, keep them set to defaults (comment-out of config).
-These four often attract large increases from admins when tuning MySQL.
-If we think about the meaning of the word “buffer” we can easily see why these buffers are not the my.cnf settings which require such heavy attention.
+A good rule of thumb is, if you can’t provide a valid reason for increasing any of these buffers, keep them set to the default values. (comment-out of config).
+Unfortunately, these four config options, often attract large increases when tuning MySQL.
+Hopefully you’ve found these quick MySQL tuning tips useful.